 Drug manufacturing, pharmacology, and the process of prescribing drugs require responsible parties to take great care with every step of the process.
 One of the risks that patients face with medication is the risk of severe allergic reactions to drugs which can cause severe injuries and conditions.

 If you or a loved one was given a prescription that caused a severe allergic reaction, you may be entitled to compensation from the negligent parties that caused your harm.
 Talk to our Miami allergic reaction to medication attorney, Prosper Shaked, today to discuss the potential of filing a lawsuit against the negligent pharmaceutical companies, pharmacists, and doctors that caused your prescription allergic reaction injuries.
-To schedule a free legal consultation on your case, contact The Law Offices of Prosper Shaked today at (305) 694-2676.
+To schedule a free legal consultation on your case, contact Prosper Shaked Accident Injury Attorneys PA today at (305) 694-2676.

 How Do Allergic Reactions to Prescription Drugs Happen?